appdevumd/bitcamp_2024_dart-flutter/README.md

 Run the command flutter run to launch the app.

 Common Issues
-If you encounter an error that says "No devices found", make sure that your device or emulator is properly connected and recognized by your system.
+If you encounter an error that says "No devices found", make sure that your device or emulator is properly connected and recognized by your system. <br>

-If you encounter an error that says "Flutter plugin not installed", make sure that the Flutter and Dart plugins are properly installed in your IDE.
+If you encounter an error that says "Flutter plugin not installed", make sure that the Flutter and Dart plugins are properly installed in your IDE.<br>

 That's it!
 You should now have the app running on your device or emulator.
 Feel free to experiment with the code and make changes to the app.
-Happy coding!
+Happy coding!<br>